severin-lemaignan/attention-tracker/README.md

 application requires ``dlib >= 18.18``.
 On Ubuntu 16.04 and above, `sudo apt-get install libdlib-dev`

 You also need OpenCV.
 On Ubuntu, `sudo apt-get install libopencv-dev`.
+The code has been last tested with OpenCV4.
+Previous versions of OpenCV might or might not work.

 ### Installation